Logo Futurismo

 The architects divided the church into three naves, separating them with arches and red stone columns.
 Inside, there are altars with Baroque sculptures from the 18th century and some Flemish images from the early 16th century, especially the Nossa Senhora com o Menino Jesus (Our Lady with the Child Jesus).

-Explore Dalberto Pombo Environmental Interpretation Centre (House of Fossils)
+Dalberto Pombo Environmental Interpretation Center (House of Fossils)

-The Dalberto Pombo Environmental Interpretation Centre (CIADP), also known as the Casa dos Fósseis Museum (House of Fossils), is located in Vila do Porto, just opposite the Mother Church of Vila do Porto.
+The Dalberto Pombo Environmental Interpretation Center (CIADP), also known as the House of Fossils, is located in Vila do Porto.
+You can find it just across from the Mother Church of Vila do Porto, in the heart of the island’s oldest town.

 Visit Azores | Dalberto Pombo Environmental Interpretation Centre (CIADP)